Search by Keyword

 There has been much speculation as to who specifically this affair was with.
 Childhood friend Pete Shotton insists that the song was about John’s affair with a “sophisticated female journalist,” which led many to believe it was family friend Maureen Cleave.

-Philip Norman’s book “John Lennon – The Life” is equally insistent that the song is about John’s affair with Sonny Freeman, wife of photographer Robert Freeman who lived in the same apartment complex in Emperor’s Gate in the early '60s.
-Philip Norman explains that she frequently described herself as Norwegian and that their apartment was decorated with wood paneling.
+Philip Norman’s book “John Lennon – The Life” is equally insistent that the song is about John’s affair with Sonnie Freeman, wife of photographer Robert Freeman who lived in the same apartment complex in Emperor’s Gate in the early '60s.
+Philip Norman explains that she frequently described herself as Norwegian and that their apartment was decorated with wood paneling, their alleged secret on-and-off affair lasting over a year, from late 1963 to early 1965.
 Lennon never admitted to either of these women as being participants of the affair in question.

 “I don’t know how the hell I got to Norwegian wood,” John said in 1980.
 “John told ‘Playboy’ that he hadn’t the faintest idea where the title came from but I do,” Paul explains in his autobiography.
 “Peter Asher had his room done out in wood, a lot of people were decorating their places in wood.
 Norwegian wood.
 It was pine really, cheap pine.
 But it’s not as good a title, ‘Cheap Pine,’ baby.
 So it was a little parody really on those kind of girls who when you’d go to their flat there would be a lot of Norwegian wood.
 It was completely imaginary from my point of view but in John’s it was based on an affair he had.
 This wasn’t the décor of someone’s house, we made that up."